-- There is still strong political pressure to produce climate legislation this year, although the probability for success seems to have fallen recently (especially the cap-and-trade element). - Interest in healthcare reform legislation seems to have eclipsed interest in climate legislation at this time. - Growing public concern about Federal spending and the Federal deficit has cooled interest in major new federal intiatives. - Anxiety about increased costs in fuel, electricity, and goods predicted for the capand-trade program is exacerbated during this prolonged recession. - \searrow What happens when Congress returns from the August recess will be telling.
+- There is still strong political pressure to produce climate legislation this year, although the probability for success seems to have fallen recently (especially the cap-and-trade element). - Interest in healthcare reform legislation seems to have eclipsed interest in climate legislation at this time. - For Growing public concern about Federal spending and the Federal deficit has cooled interest in major new federal intiatives. - Anxiety about increased costs in fuel, electricity, and goods predicted for the capand-trade program is exacerbated during this prolonged recession. - What happens between now and the December Copenhagen Conference in December will be telling..